 On May 12, 2000, Charter Communications, Inc. entered into a second network services agreement with High Speed Access, which was assigned by Charter Communications, Inc. to Charter Communications Holding Company on August 1, 2000.
 Under the terms of the May 12, 2000 network services agreement, we agreed to commit a total of 5,000,000 homes passed, including all homes passed in systems previously committed by us, to High Speed Access (other than full turnkey systems), on or prior to May 12, 2003.
-With respect to each system launched or intended to be launched, we paid a per customer fee to High Speed Access according to agreed pricing terms.
-In addition, we compensated High Speed Access for services exceeding certain minimum thresholds.
-For the year ended December 31, 2001, we paid High Speed Access approximately \$12.9 million under this agreement and the 1998 network services agreement.
+With respect to each system launched or intended to be launched, we paid a per customer fee to High Speed Access for services exceeding certain minimum thresholds.
+For the year ended December 31, 2001, we paid High Speed Access agreement.